Blog

 Another common complication of wound healing is scarring.
 Scarring is the result of your body’s natural response to heal itself after an injury.
 It occurs when your body produces excess collagen (a protein that gives strength and structure to your skin) to fill in the gap left by the wound.
 Scars can vary in size, shape, color, and texture depending on several factors, such as the type, depth, location, and severity of your wound, your age, skin type, genetics, and lifestyle.

-While scars are inevitable and permanent, cleansing and dressing a wound properly can help to prevent their formation[5].
+Although some wounds may leave scars, proper cleansing and appropriate wound dressing can help reduce the risk of scarring and support the most optimal healing that is possible.
 A few other precautions you can take to prevent excessive scarring and promote skin regeneration include:

-- Use a Natural Anti-Scarring Agent.
+• Use a natural anti-scarring agent.
 Some studies suggest that after the first couple of days of the wound healing process, natural anti-inflammatory herbs and substances may help to reduce inflammation and scarring.
-These include honey, certain natural essential oils, like lavender or frankincense, green tea flavonoids, and resveratrol from grapefruit seed oil, grape seed oil, and other herbal teas.[6]
-Used topically, these may help prevent scarring by lowering inflammation and keeping the wound moist and sterile.
+For example, honey has demonstrated wound-healing properties.
+Some plant compounds, such as polyphenols found in green tea and resveratrol from grapes, have also been studied for their potential benefit in wound healing.
+However, there is still limited clinical evidence that they can reduce scarring.
+Used topically, these may help prevent scarring by lowering inflammation and keeping the wound moist.

 When to Seek Professional Help